GenericMappingTools/gmt/doc/rst/source/grdmix.rst

     All grids written will have values in the 0-1 range exclusively.
     The output names uses the name template given by **-G** which must contain the C-format code "%c".
-This code is replaced by the codes R, G, B and A for color images and g, A for grayscale images.
+This code is replaced by the codes R, G, B and A for color images and g, A for gray-scale images.

 .. _-I: